HISTORICAL GARDENS

 A small collection of archaeological artifacts, sarcophagi, capitals and statues used as decorative elements, contributes to testifying to the ancient opulence of an environment rich in surprising pleasantness, in the heart of Trastevere.

-A journey through history, art and nature in the gardens and outdoor spaces of Villa Farnesina
+A journey through history, art and nature in the gardens and outdoor spaces of Villa Farnesina.

 Walking through the avenues and buildings surrounding Villa Farnesina means taking a journey through different eras and atmospheres: from ancient Roman walls to secret Renaissance gardens, from botanical collections to contemporary artworks, from historic architecture to archaeological artifacts.